kkusuma3/UniProj/README.md

+## UniProj
+React Web App as a platform for students to exchange ideas and projects for incoming freshmen and transfer students to work on for a better university application.
+Refer to UniProj.pdf for full problem statement, demo and financial analysis of the product.

+To start: 'npm start'

+## React Docs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>